-Depending upon how you feel about food carts and food trucks, these can be a great cheap option for a lighter lunch or dinner.
+Depending upon how you feel about food carts and food trucks, these can be the cheapest option for a lighter lunch or dinner at good prices.
 Plus, you’ll get authentic local food that you might not easily find elsewhere.

 9. Book a room with a fridge and a microwave.